gerardl/devtools/README.md

 ### *Mobile Mode*

 Often when you are developing a website you need to test the user experience on cell phones and tablets.
 This is when mobile mode comes in handy.
-The blue button in the top right of the image below brings up the mobile menu, which allows you to pick from a list of specific devies to emulate and even an option to throttle your network speed to better mimic mobile network speeds.
+The blue button in the top right of the image below brings up the mobile menu, which allows you to pick from a list of specific devies to emulate, and even includes an option to throttle your network speed to better mimic mobile network connections.
 Mouse interactions change to mimic the touch controls and events found on phones and tables.

 <br />